stormzy22/mern-app/README.md

 <br/>
 <h2>Step 2:</h2>
 <h3>
-Create a .env file in the root of the server dir
+Cd inside the root of the server and create a .env file in the root of the server dir then provide the following credential in the .env file
 </h3>
 <br/>
-<h3>The .env would include the following::</h3>

 <pre>
 JWT_SECRETE=